Ordering Meds Online: Safer Than Your Local Pharmacy?

 Buying Responsibly Under Lockdown

 Life under quarantine is certainly not ideal, but it’s good to know that you can access the medication you need from home.
 By staying in and ordering online, you’re not only protecting yourself and others from infection, but you’re taking pressure away from NHS services which are currently under stress.
 It also helps local supermarkets keep products such as hand sanitiser and disposable gloves on the shelves.
+If you’re concerned about the environmental impact of healthcare, find out how to choose a sustainable pharmacy here.

 Looking to improve your health at home?
 Check out these 6 Ways To Improve Your Wellbeing from lockdown.